FrontEnd-classroom-assignments/budget-tracker/README.md

 - Replace the current date input field in the Expense Tracker with the MUI-X Date Picker (https://mui.com/x/react-date-pickers/date-picker/).
 - In the table where expense entries are listed, format the displayed date in format `yyyy-mm-dd`.

-## Step 3
+## Step 3: Datagrid
-Step three can be started after the MUI-X DataGrid is studied in the course.
+This step can be started after the MUI-X DataGrid is studied in the course.
 In this step, you will upgrade the budget item list display by replacing the basic HTML table with the MUI-X `DataGrid` component for improved functionality.
 Remove the existing HTML table used to display budget item entries.

 - Implement the MUI-X `DataGrid` component to present the data instead.